brkyildiran0/projet/group/meetingslog.md

 ### FROM 13/05/2020
 ****

-**INFORMATION:** From this day on, we have all have talked and worked together for more than 4+ hrs every day until the project deadline, each day the tasks were done according to each of ours personal logs.
+**INFORMATION:** From this day on, we all have talked and worked together for more than 4+ hrs every day until the project deadline, each day the tasks were done according to each of ours personal logs.